LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 .. member:: capture->invokeAutoCollect(...)

    This invokes the capture.
-If it is an auto-collect capture, it will return the auto-collecte value, but it will not update `capture->autoCollectBuffer`.
+If it is an auto-collect capture, it will return the auto-collect value, but it will not update `capture->autoCollectBuffer`.